Byfleet: Byfleet Fire Station

-This rare surviving example of a Victorian village fire station was built at the West end of High Road in 1885 by notable local MP and former Lord Mayor of London Sir John Ellis and served the village until it closed in 1963.
+This rare surviving example of a Victorian village fire station was built at the West end of High Road in 1885 by local MP and former Lord Mayor of London Sir John Ellis and served the village until it closed in 1963.
 Still owned by Surrey County Council, it was designated a Grade II Listed building in 2008.
-Thanks to a partnership of Brooklands Museum, the Byfleet Heritage Society and other local organisations, this historic building benefitted from some restoration work for potential heritage-related community use.
-From 2008 to 2014 volunteers researched its history, secured grants and sponsorship, organised professional conservation and condition surveys, prioritised and carried out essential repairs, staged regular public open days and improved the building's internal and external appearance.
-In November 2009 a block of new flats (appropriately named Ellis Court) was completed beside the fire station.
+Thanks to a partnership of Brooklands Museum, the Byfleet Heritage Society and other local organisations, volunteers researched the building's history, secured grants and sponsorship, organised professional conservation and condition surveys, carried out essential repairs, staged regular public open days and improved the building's internal and external appearance.
 Roof repairs were made in 2012 and, with the aid of two further grants, the electrics were renewed in 2013 and all exterior doors were repaired and repainted in 2014.

-Since then, 'The Friends of Byfleet Fire Station' (revitalised as the embryonic Byfleet Fire Station Trust in 2021) has continued to discuss future options for re-using this historic building with its owners Surrey County Council and other interested parties.
-As a result of these efforts, Surrey County Council appointed Croydon-based specialist contractors Knightsbridge Property Services to sympathetically repair and restore the building.
-Work started in July 2024 and was successfully completed on 28th March 2025.
-This historic building will next be fitted out and prepared for community use by the Byfleet Fire Station Trust.
+Since then, 'The Friends of Byfleet Fire Station' renamed the Byfleet Fire Station Trust in 2021, has continued to discuss future options for re-using the building with its owners Surrey County Council and other interested parties.
+As a result of these efforts, Surrey County Council appointed Croydon-based specialist contractors Knightsbridge Property Services to repair and restore the building.
+Work started in July 2024 and was completed on 28 March 2025.